-It is true that there are many costs associated with thru-hiking.
+There are indeed many costs associated with thru-hiking.
 Depending on the length of your hike, you may struggle to pay for food and shelter while out in nature.
-This article will discuss what it takes to get started as a thru-hiker along with how much does does thru hiking cost?
+This article will discuss what it takes to get started as a thru-hiker along with how much does thru-hiking cost?

-In this blog post we will discuss exactly how much it costs to thru-hike so you can make sure your money lasts and your experience is as enjoyable as possible!
+In this blog post, we will discuss how much it costs to thru-hike so you can make sure your money lasts and your experience is as enjoyable as possible!

 Is Thru Hiking Expensive